hmr9162-droid/MIAP-ZIM-Project/README.md

 ### Who are we?

-We are Motion Image Archiving and Preservation (MIAP) students at NYU.
-During our studies, we became interested in the potential uses of `zim` for archivists and in promoting access to online tools.

 * stp305-source (Jamie!)
 * (put Phoenyx's username here) (Phoenyx!)
 * hmr9162-droid (Hayla!)

-Last updated: 2025-12-30
+We are Motion Image Archiving and Preservation (MIAP) students at NYU.
+During our studies, we became interested in the potential uses of `zim` for archivists and in promoting access to online tools.

 ### Contributing